OPEN: MON - FRI 8AM - 5PM

 Lacquer and varnish

-Lacquer and varnish as a sealant are perfect for both indoor and exterior use projects.
-It can be applied using a brush, roller or spraying to achieve a finish to your liking.
-The brilliant thing about polyurethane varnish and lacquer is that they let the natural veneer grain become more prominent, giving you that natural look.
-Using varnish and paint to seal plywood provides not only an enticing colour but also water protection and UV protection; however, there is a possibility that this type of sealant can yellow over time.
+Lacquer and varnish as a sealant are perfect for waterproofing wood sheets for indoor and exterior use.
+They can be applied using a brush, roller, or spray to achieve a finish to your liking.
+Polyurethane varnish and lacquer make the natural veneer grain more prominent, giving you that natural look.
+Using varnish and paint to seal plywood provides not only an enticing colour but also water protection and UV protection; however, there is a possibility that this type of sealant can turn yellow over time.

 When choosing your lacquer or varnish, find one that matches the plywood veneer you're working with to give you the best results after sealing.